Diotto

-The Diotto ([ˈdjɔtto]) is the celebration for the anniversary of the founding of Scarperia, held each year on September the 8th.
+The Diotto ([ˈdjɔtto]) is the celebration for the anniversary of the founding of Scarperia, held each year on 8 September.
 The name itself recalls the date: dì as for "day" and otto which means "eight".
-Actually, the founding began September the 7th 1306, but it was decided that the anniversary date should have been the day after, birth of the Virgin Mary.
+Actually, the founding occurred on 7 September 1306, but it was decided that the anniversary date should have been the day after, birth of the Virgin Mary.

 The celebration is a historical reenactment made up of a pageant from Florence and Scarperia, and a competition called Palio, which designate both the event and the prize.